 - a college course

 - working towards this role

-As a primary teacher, you would be trained to teach all subjects, but may develop a subject specialism in physical education, which could include dance or creative movement.
+As a primary teacher, you'll train to teach all subjects and could develop a subject specialism in physical education, which may include dance or creative movement.

-At secondary level you could get the opportunity to teach dance as a single subject or combined with other subjects like physical education, drama or performing arts.
+At secondary level you could teach dance as a single subject or combine it with other subjects like physical education, drama or performing arts.

-To be a lecturer in a university you'll need a postgraduate qualification or a recognised profile as a professional performer, and teaching experience.
+To be a lecturer in a university or conservatoire, you'll need a postgraduate qualification or a recognised profile as a professional performer, along with teaching experience.

 You'll usually need:

 - 4 or 5 GCSEs at grades 9 to 4 (A* to C), or equivalent, including English and maths